 Fridge: You can easily store leftovers in the fridge in an airtight container for up to 3 days.

 Freezer: If you want to freeze your corn on the cob, place them in a freezer-safe container or bag after they've cooled down and pop them in the freezer for up to 3 months.

 Reheat: When you want to have it again, let the corn thaw in the fridge overnight and then warm it in the microwave for 20-30 seconds or until it's warm all the way through.

 Corn On The Cob

-- 3 washed whole corns I’ve cut them into halves
+- 3 whole fresh sweet corn, husks and silks removed I’ve cut them into halves

 - 2 tablespoon butter